luismasuelli-jobsity/company-challenge/README.md

 You can run the bot included in this repository (under the `bot/` subdirectory) to answer stock queries.
 There are two ways to run this both:

+This bot attends commands from users with the syntax: `/stock=<symbol>`, where symbol is an expected one from the [stooq](http://stooq.com) service.

  - As a python script:
    - Pros: You need no additional docker setup for networking.
    - Cons: You need to manually install the dependencies in `requirements.txt` in a virtualenv.
- - As a docker image:
+ - As a docker container:
    - Pros: Running and ensuring dependencies is straightforward.
    - Cons: You need to configure an external network for both the docker-compose file for the application or constrain yourself to configure an external, public url, where you have the server application.